timonwong/OmniMarkupPreviewer/README.md

 What's New
 ----------

-v1.9 (TBD)
+v1.9 (11/12/2012)

-* Add support for exporting markup to html file.
+* Provide support for exporting result to html file, images on disk will be inlined.
+  You can customize the settings of the exporter through the `"export_options"` option.
 * Fix incorrect code block detecting (due to wrong tab length setting) in markdown renderer.

 v1.8 (11/10/2012)